Maryland County Where Girl Was Gang Raped Is A Haven For Illegal Alien Gangs [Opinion]

 Both suspects are in the country illegally.
 Montano is from El Salvador, while Sanchez is Guatemalan.

-While the crime shocked the nation and has brought into question, the measures which are being taken to ensure the safety of students at Rockville High School, the unspeakable incident is also shining a much-needed light on the fact that long ago, officials in Montgomery County, Maryland laid-out the welcome mat for illegal aliens.
+While the crime shocked the nation and has brought into question the measures which are being taken to ensure the safety of students at Rockville High School, the unspeakable incident is also shining a much-needed light on the fact that long ago, officials in Montgomery County, Maryland laid-out the welcome mat for illegal aliens.

 In April 2011, Montgomery County Council-member Nancy Navarro, along other council members, introduced and passed a resolution opposing the implementation of the Secure Communities program.
 The federal program mandates localities to submit the fingerprints of everyone arrested and identifies illegal aliens for deportation.